-Each participant is responsible for his/her own personal items, round trip airline ticket, airport taxes, and entry fee ($10, purchased when you land at Managua International Airport).
-The length of the trip can change the pricing, so contact us for options.
+- Each participant is responsible for his/her own personal items, round trip airline ticket, airport taxes, and entry fee ($10, paid when you arrive at Managua International Airport).

 Payment Schedule and Refund Policy

 All trip payments are due 45 days prior to departure.
 Should you need to cancel more than 30 days prior to departure, your fee will be refunded less a $50 per person administration fee.
-If you cancel 30-15 days prior to departure, 50% of your feel will be refunded.
+If you cancel 30-15 days prior to departure, 50% of your fee will be refunded.
 Cancellation within 14 days of the trip, results in a 25% refund.
 All cancellation fees can be designated as a donation to your groups’ project.
 In the interest of the safety of all concerned, El Porvenir reserves the right to cancel a group trip, in which case all fees paid to El Porvenir are fully refundable.

 A current tetanus inoculation is required.
 Consult with your local international travel clinic for recommended pills and inoculations, including an intestinal antibiotic such as Septra or Bactrim, in case, despite all precautions, you have an encounter with Nicaraguan microbes.